 Why No Uther?

 Within this article there are a few things conspicuously absent.
-There is no sword in the stone, no lady of the lake, no Uther, and no Grail.
+There is no sword in the stone, no lady of the lake, and no Uther.
 My goal is not to link every part of Arthurian legend with Arthwys ap Mar, and in fact I think trying to do so is counterintuitive and will instead lead you down the path of “hoping it’s true” and leading one to constantly bend and twist until a trope fits.
 Excalibur can’t be solidly placed here, so why try and twist it to fit?
 The Sword in the Stone while an iconic part of the later tales, is far from a part of the pre-Galfridian works, and probably belongs originally to St. Galgano.
 Uther seems to have been a misattribution caused from a number of odd synchronicities.
 From one manuscript of Nennius we are told when speaking of Arthur that he was called

 in British mab Uter, that is in Latin terrible son, because from his youth he was cruel

 This is clearly a reference to his character and demeanor, not his father, additionally, there is a triad listing the triplets of Eliffer Gosgorddfawr, the son of Arthwys ap Mar.
 “The three fair womb-burdens of Britain”

 The third was Gwrgi and Peredur sons of Eliffer of the Great Warband, and Arddun their sister.